 On February 1, 2003, the Company adopted FIN 46 for VIEs created after January 31, 2003 and for VIEs in which the Company obtains an interest after January 31, 2003.
-The Company will adopt FIN 46 on September 1, 2003 for VIEs in which it holds a variable interest that it acquired before February 1, 2003.
+The Company will adopt FIN 46 on September 1, 2003 for VIEs in which it holds a variable interest that it had acquired before February 1, 2003.
 The Company is involved with various entities in the normal course of business that may be deemed to be VIEs and may hold interests therein, including interest-only strip investments and derivative instruments, that may be considered variable interests.
 Transactions associated with these entities include asset- and mortgage-backed securitizations and structured financings (including collateralized debt, bond or loan obligations and credit-linked notes).
 The Company engages in these transactions principally to facilitate client needs and as a means of selling financial assets.
 The Company currently consolidates entities in which it has a controlling financial interest in accordance with accounting principles generally accepted in the U.S. For those entities deemed to be qualifying special purpose entities (as defined in SFAS No. 140), which includes the credit card asset securitization master trusts (see Note 4), the Company does not consolidate the entity.

-At February 28, 2003, in connection with its Institutional Securities business, the aggregate size of a collateralized debt obligation entity for which the Company was the primary beneficiary of the entity was approximately \$270 million, which is the carrying amount of the consolidated assets recorded as Financial instruments owned that are collateral for the entity's obligations.
-The beneficial interest holders of this consolidated entity have no recourse to the general credit of the Company.
-At February 28, 2003, also in connection with its Institutional Securities business, the aggregate size of the entities for which the Company holds significant variable interests, which were acquired during February 2003 and consist of subordinated beneficial interests, was approximately \$876 million.
-The Company's variable interests associated with these entities, primarily financial asset-backed securitization and collateralized debt obligation entities, was approximately \$22 million, which represents the Company's maximum exposure to loss at February 28, 2003.
+At May 31, 2003, in connection with its Institutional Securities business, the aggregate size of VIEs, including collateralized debt obligation and municipal bond trust entities, for which the Company was the primary beneficiary of the entities was approximately \$636 million, which is the carrying amount of the consolidated assets recorded as Financial instruments owned that are collateral for the entities' obligations.
+The nature and purpose of these entities that the Company consolidated was to issue a series of notes to investors that provide the investors a return based on the holdings of the entities.
+These transactions were executed to facilitate customer investment objectives.
+The municipal bond transaction was also executed as a means of selling financial assets.
+The Company retained either the entire class or a majority of the class of subordinated notes and as a result bears the majority of the expected losses of the entities.
+The Company consolidates these entities, in accordance with its consolidation accounting policy, and as a result eliminates all intercompany transactions, including derivatives and other intercompany transactions such as fees received to underwrite the notes or structure the transactions.
+The Company accounts for the assets held by the entities as Financial instruments owned and the liabilities of the entities as financings.
+For the collateralized debt obligation entities, the liabilities include an embedded derivative that the Company has bifurcated in accordance with SFAS No. 133.
+For the municipal bond trust entity, the Company treats the transfer of assets as a secured borrowing and then consolidates the entity.
+The beneficial interest holders of these consolidated entities have no recourse to the general credit of the Company.
+At May 31, 2003, also in connection with its Institutional Securities business, the aggregate size of the entities for which the Company holds significant variable interests, which were acquired after January 31, 2003 and consist of subordinated beneficial interests, was approximately \$799 million.
+The Company's variable interests associated with these entities, primarily financial asset-backed securitization, structured note and collateralized debt obligation entities, was approximately \$53 million, which represents the Company's maximum exposure to loss at May 31, 2003.